-Answer these three questions:
+Do: Answer these three questions:

 What is the main benefit of buying at this moment?
 Will the customer receive a discount?
 Free shipping?
 Access to new product information or special offers?
 Make sure your copy clearly states how the consumer benefits from the present mobile transaction.

 Where am I going?

 Mobile shoppers are often distracted on multiple fronts: either they are simultaneously completing real-life tasks or switching between multiple apps.
 Be sure to:

 - Make buttons descriptive.
 Have your CTA describe exactly what will happen post click rather than simply stating “Next”.
 For example, have the button read: “Proceed to Secure Checkout” or “Buy Me Now”